 Michele McCay, DrPH ’11 discusses racism as a public health crisis in a miniseries podcast titled: The Power of Introducing Racism as a Public Health Crisis.
 This 3-part series features Dr. Jeanette Kowalik, the former Commissioner of Health for the City of Milwaukee.
 Dr. McCay is a teaching associate professor at DePaul University and the 2020-2021 Section Chair at the American Public Health Association’s Health Administration (APHA).
 Her work focuses on the diverse leadership, programming, and service issues affecting women, children, and families.

 Kelly Dumke, DrPH ’21 won the best-recorded poster presentation at this year’s Health Care Systems Research Network Conference (HCSRN).
 This annual conference is the nation’s preeminent gathering for researchers based in real-world health care systems and includes numerous collaborators in academic health systems, funding agencies, and patient-partner communities.
 The poster titled Senior Learning Consultant, Center for Healthy Living at Kaiser Permanente can be viewed @ https://lnkd.in/gfyD48s

 DrPH Faculty Research

-Christina Welter, DrPH ’10 and DrPH Program Director, and Elizabeth Jarpe-Ratner, PhD in Community Health Sciences ’18, and core faculty in the DrPH program contributed to an action research study on capacity building for policy, systems and environmental change that addresses precarious employment.
-Their findings are published in the journal Health Promotion Practice and include an epilogue that applies their findings to the realities of the pandemic.
+Christina Welter, DrPH Program Director, and Elizabeth Jarpe-Ratner, core faculty in the DrPH program, contributed to an action research study on capacity building for policy, systems, and environmental change that addresses precarious employment; published in Society for Public Health Education (SOPHE).